Industrial Ergonomics: What is it and Why should I Be Concerned?

 Industrial Ergonomics: What Is It and Why Should I Be Concerned?

-Ergonomics is defined as the study of people’s efficiency in their working environment, but in the world of health and safety, it tends to denote fitting a job or a task to a person.
-This is done for many reasons: comfort, increased productivity, and reduction of muscle fatigue to name a few, but the driving force behind the call for an Ergonomics standard seems to be the frequency of work-related MSD (Musculoskeletal Disorders).
+Ergonomics is defined as “the study of people’s efficiency in their working environment.”
+Yet in the world of health and safety, it tends to denote fitting a job or a task to a person.
+This is done for many reasons: comfort, increased productivity, and reduction of muscle fatigue, to name a few.
+But the driving force behind the call for an Ergonomics standard seems to be the frequency of work-related MSD (Musculoskeletal Disorders).
 MSDs might be something like Carpal Tunnel Syndrome, Tendonitis, muscle strains, or lower back pain.